-As businesses become more complex and track more data we often find our clients struggling to use their information well.
-Business Intelligence is a core service we offer to clients.
-We will work with executives, managers, and auditors to determine how information can help them achieve their goals.
-We typically start with a simple dashboard customized to each user.
+We start with a simple dashboard customized to each user.
 We then provide search tools based on needs and ultimately move to proactive dashboards which help alert users to potential problems before they develop.
-At the end of the day our clients win over their competitors because they manage problems weeks before their competitors would even know issues where present.
+At the end of the day, our clients win over their competitors because they manage problems weeks before their competitors would even know issues were present.